|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 - Rain jacket & pants: waterproof (not water resistant) A hooded jacket with secure closures is recommended

-- Swimsuit / Trunks: 2-piece suits recommended for women.
-Tankinis are a great option
+- Swimwear / Trunks: 2-piece suits recommended for women.
+Tankinis and board shorts are a great option

 - Shorts: 1-2 pair